 What are the rivals of the Honda Civic?

 There’s less competition for the Honda Civic than there used to be as public demand for compact sedans continues to decline.
-Other compact cars you may want to consider as an alternative to the Honda Civic include the Ford Focus, Volkswagen Golf, Chevrolet Cruze, Hyundai Elantra, Kia Forte and the Toyota Corolla.
+Other compact cars you may want to consider as an alternative to the Honda Civic include the Ford Focus, Volkswagen Golf, Chevrolet Cruze, Hyundai Elantra, Kia Forte, and Toyota Corolla.

 How well does a Honda Civic hold its value?